 If you are the owner of a Goddard School, these are examples of additional branded search phrases you might use as targets in a brand reputation enhancement campaign.

-There are three basic types of searches people perform when interacting with your brand online.
+People perform three basic types of searches when interacting with your brand online.

 - Navigational: When they are trying to find your site or a page within it.